Chapter 9: Pandas operations

 object dtype could hold strings, but it could just as easily hold a mix of strings, numbers, and Python objects, with no guarantee which.
 The new str dtype can only hold strings or missing values, so a column typed str is a stronger guarantee than object ever was, and the PyArrow backing makes string operations faster.
 This is the same dtype the .str accessor in Sec.
 3 operates on.

-The second change does not show up in any output, it changes how assignment behaves.
+The second change doesn’t show up in any output, it changes how assignment behaves.
 Pandas 3 makes Copy-on-Write the only behaviour: selecting a subset of a DataFrame never lets you accidentally modify the original through it.

 subset = df[["student_id", "average_marks"]]